The Professor's Notes

 The Prof (or, if you are from London– The Proff.
 Don’t ask ME why–ask her!
 LOL)

-5 Responses to “Language Log: Freedom of speech: more famous than Bart Simpson”
+5 thoughts on “Language Log: Freedom of speech: more famous than Bart Simpson

 I tried addressing you as ” prof” but the word looked a little naked, and as the visualisation was making me a little nauseous I added the extra ” f” for security.